-When a teacher presented me a book showing the diagrams for all guitar scales, or rather, the most common guitar scales, I was like “Holy crap, do I need to memorize all this to become a good guitar player”
+When a teacher presented me with a book showing the diagrams for all guitar scales, or rather, the most popular guitar scales, I was like “Holy crap, do I need to memorize all this to become a good guitar player”

 Well, I did learn a lot of scales but my progress on guitar was very slow.

-In my frantic attempt to learning all the guitar scales in the book, I was ignoring the single most important aspect of scales: Using them to create music.
+In my frantic attempt to learn all the guitar scales in the book, I was ignoring the single most important aspect of scales: Using them to create music.

 What are guitar scales anyway?

 Scales are nothing more than patterns of notes.

 The chromatic scale refers to, basically, all the 12 notes possible in music.
 (You will see later that there are actually more than 12 notes since the same note is repeated again at different octaves)